lpacher/lae/fpga/practicum/1_arty/README.md

 > built-in oscilloscope square-wave generator.
 In case probes are over-compensated or under-compensated use a small screwdriver and operate
 > on the probe trimmer.
 >
-> If you fill completely lost at this point ask to the teacher or ref. to:
+> If you feel completely lost at this point ask to the teacher or ref. to:
 >
 > _<https://www.electronics-notes.com/articles/test-methods/oscilloscope/scope-probe-compensation.php>_
 >